-As 2018 draws to a close, now is a great time to take a look at the best TVs currently on the market.
-The end of the year brings some amazing deals with it, as manufacturers try and clear out excess inventory to try and make room for the coming 2019 models.
+With 2019 in full swing, now is a great time to take a look at the best TVs currently on the market.
+The beginning of the year brings some amazing deals with it, as manufacturers try and clear out excess inventory to try and make room for the coming 2019 models.
 If you want to buy a new TV, now is a great time to start looking, as most 2018 models will be at their lowest price until the 2019 models hit the market.

 If you want the absolute best TV on the market, check out the LG B8.
 The B8 is an outstanding 4K OLED TV that delivers exceptional picture quality and has perfect dark room performance.
 It also performs well in bright rooms, although it can't overcome really bright glare if you have a lot of windows, and it has great wide viewing angles.

-The LG OLED B8 also has excellent low input lag, and a nearly instantaneous response time, so motion looks crystal clear without even a hint of blur.
-This near-perfection can bother some people though, especially when watching 24p movies on Blu-ray.
+The LG also has excellent low input lag and nearly instantaneous response time, so motion looks crystal clear without even a hint of blur.
+This near-perfection can bother some people, though, especially when watching 24p movies on Blu-ray.
 If it does bother you, it has some features that can help improve this, including a black frame insertion feature, or by enabling motion interpolation.

-Unfortunately, the LG B8 has the risk of temporary image retention and permanent burn-in when exposed to static images for extended periods of time.
+Unfortunately, this TV has the risk of temporary image retention and permanent burn-in when exposed to static images for extended periods of time.
 With varied enough usage, we don't expect this to be an issue for most people.
 Overall, it is an outstanding TV that should please most people.
 The other LG OLEDs, including the C8 and E8, are just as good.

 If you would prefer a TV that doesn't have any risk of burn-in or temporary image retention, the Vizio P Series Quantum is the best LED LCD TV that we've reviewed so far.
 It delivers great picture quality, and it has excellent motion handling.
 It has an impressive fast response time, almost as fast as the LG OLEDs, and it has impressive low input lag.

 This is one of the most versatile TVs we've ever reviewed.
 It has outstanding dark room performance, thanks to the impressive native contrast ratio and excellent local dimming.
 At the same time, it performs extremely well in a bright room, thanks to the great reflection handling and extremely high peak brightness in both SDR and HDR.
 Unfortunately, the Vizio P Series Quantum doesn't have the most advanced smart features, and there is no way to add apps.
 It also doesn't have the wide viewing angles of the OLEDs, and is currently only available in one size.
 It can also be very difficult to find.
-Overall though, it is a great TV that should please most people.
+Overall, though, it is a great TV that should please most people.

-The Sony X900F is the best mid-range TV on the market in the mid-range category.
+The Sony X900F is the best-rated TV on the market in the mid-range category.
 The X900F is a great 4k LED LCD TV with very good picture quality, excellent motion handling, and low input lag for gaming.
-It has great smart features, with an easy to use interface and an excellent selection of smart apps through the included Google Play Store.
+It has great smart features, with an easy-to-use interface and an excellent selection of smart apps through the included Google Play Store.

 If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.